 Simple English definitions for legal terms

-Read a random definition: simple interest
+Read a random definition: inside director

 A COB clause is a rule in insurance that says the total amount paid for medical care cannot be more than the benefits received from all sources of insurance combined.
 This means that if you have multiple insurance policies, they will work together to cover your medical expenses, but not exceed the total amount of benefits available.